23 Jul She asked for a Billion Dollar Idea with Jaime Cross

 Jaime Cross: Yeah.

 Mitch Matthews: That is so cool.
-Now okay, you literally boiled it down to one bar soap, just starting with one bar of soap, which sounds simple, but at the same time, I know if you get soap wrong, there’s all sorts of potential problems in that.
+Now okay, you literally boiled it down to one bar soap, just starting with one bar of soap, which sounds simple, but at the same time, I know if you get soap wrong, there are all sorts of potential problems in that.
 Absolutely, but that’s where you start.
-I love that because especially now, if you guys go DREAM.
+I love that because especially now if you guys go DREAM.
 THINK.
 DOers. go check out MIG’s website.
 We’ll get you all the information here in a little bit, but there’s a bunch of different amazing products on there now, but it started with just getting one bar of soap.
 I think that’s so huge because sometimes people get that bigger vision but they’re like, “I can’t achieve that with what I know now, with who I know now, with what I have,” all of that.
 I love how you gave yourself permission to start small.

 Jaime Cross: Oh, absolutely.
 It’s being faithful in the little things.
 Absolutely.
 I had a girl ask me, she’s like, “You know, when you were formulating, was it 80% science, 20% intuition or …